 - In a large saucepan melt the remaining 4 Tbsp. butter over medium heat.
 Add the flour and let cook for 2 min. stirring with a whisk.
 Slowly add in the milk whisking constantly.
 Let the mixture come up to a simmer until it is thickened, whisking often.
 Add ½ tsp. salt, ¼ tsp. black pepper, nutmeg and 1 cup of Parmesan now stirring with a wooden spoon for about 2 min. until thickened.
 Remove from heat.

 - In a medium bowl combine the ricotta and the mozzarella with a ¼ cup of the sauce.

-- Spray a 9×13″ pan with cooking spray.
+- Preheat oven to 350F.
+Spray a 9x13" pan with cooking spray.
 Spoon ½ cup of the sauce into the bottom of the pan.
 Divide the mushrooms and spinach into four equal parts and sprinkle ¼ of the mushrooms and spinach over the sauce.
 Next arrange a layer of 4 noodles side by side.
 Spread a layer of the sauce over the noodles now using a bit more than ½ cup.
 Top again with a ¼ mushrooms and spinach and a ⅓ of the ricotta mixture and 6 sliced provolone.
 Repeat these layers twice more ending with the noodles.
 Use the rest of the sauce on top of the lasagna noodles and sprinkle with the remaining 1½ cups of Parmesan.